GitHubDragonFly/ModbusSlaveSimulation/README.md

 - These are included as a resource for Windows version but are separate for Mono version

 Intended to be used as a quick testing tool:
-- Can be tested with its counterpart [ModbusMaster](https://github.com/GitHubDragonFly/ModbusMaster)
+- Can be tested with its counterpart [ModbusMaster](https://github.com/GitHubDragonFly/ModbusMaster) (check the video further below)
 - Or maybe use the [AdvancedHMI](https://www.advancedhmi.com/) software instead since it is highly functional and free.

 # Screenshot